World TB Day 2020

 - About us

 Tuberculosis is the world’s leading killer amongst infectious diseases.
-In 2017, TB killed 1.6 million people, including 300,000 people with HIV, making it one of the top 10 causes of death worldwide.
+A total of 1.5 million people died from TB in 2018 (including 251 000 people with HIV).
+Worldwide, TB is one of the top 10 causes of death and the leading cause from a single infectious agent (above HIV/AIDS).

 TB has now surpassed HIV as the world’s deadliest infectious disease in all but the lowest income countries.
 Prison populations, those in poverty and people who use drugs are particularly vulnerable.
 UNDP partners with the Global Fund to support and strengthen multi-sectoral national responses to TB by providing integrated policy, programme and capacity development support.